 But, did you know that it doesn’t really cost so much to start a cosmetics shop business in Kenya?

-You can just buy one product which resonates with you then do a video reviewing it.
+You can just buy one product that resonates with you then do a video reviewing it.
 Place it on YouTube with your affiliate links pointing to the product and wait to start earning.

-Alternatively, go the brick and motor way and start your cosmetics store with physical location.
+Alternatively, go the brick and motorway and start your cosmetics store with a physical location.